pjaos/retirement_finances/README.md

 The table on the left details the date and the amount spent.
 Select the ADD button to add the date set to the 1'st of the month.
 The amount entered should be the total amount you spent in that month.

-The Notes field is a tyext field to allow you to enter any information you wish about your monthly spending.
+The Notes field is a  field to allow you to enter any information you wish about your monthly spending.

 ## REPORTS